Welcome to the online home of Cheri Lucas Rowlands.

 I have always loved to write: from letters I scribbled to my aunt when I was little, to angry middle school journal entries, to the epic screenplay I wrote on a floppy disk when I was thirteen (which I described as Natural Born Killers meets The Fugitive).

 After studying screenwriting at Loyola Marymount University’s School of Film and Television — and realizing I didn’t want to pursue a career in the film industry — I returned to the San Francisco Bay Area, where I grew up, and mixed random jobs with part-time writing gigs.
 An awesome summer at Tower Records.
 A year at Barnes and Noble.
 Internships at a daily newspaper, a weekly, and a magazine.

 Along the way, I found myself working in education, as a teaching aide in a sixth-grade classroom, a tutor at a reading clinic for students with learning disabilities, a freelance reporter for an education site, an editorial assistant at the George Lucas Educational Foundation, and an English teacher in Thailand, in a village east of Bangkok.

 My love for wandering the world led to more freelance work in travel and guidebook writing, as well as a shiny new blog to chronicle my nomadic ways.
-Soon after, the travel startup Trazzler hired me as a community manager to assist in editorial and social media projects, and from there, I built an online network and readership, while dabbling in part-time jobs to stay afloat.
+Soon after, the travel startup Trazzler hired me as a community manager to assist in editorial and social media projects, and from there, I built a network and readership, while dabbling in part-time jobs to stay afloat.
 Other past lives include marketing proofreader at a women’s college in Oakland, award-winning newspaper book reviewer, and TV production intern at the Cannes Film Festival.

 In 2007, I graduated from the MFA program in creative nonfiction at Goucher College, with an interest in reported memoir, immersion journalism, and literary nonfiction.
 While I wrote my first book-length manuscript in these two years, on the Oakland warehouse rave scene in the mid-to-late nineties, I’ve yet to publish a book.
-I’d love to focus on my own writing projects full-time in the future.
+I’d love to focus on my own projects full-time in the future.